GUT-AI/gut-ai/FAQ/README.rst

 **9. Do I need a permission or some kind of membership to join the GUT-AI Initiative?**

 No, absolutely not.
 There is no authorization or permission needed (or granted) in order to join the Initiative, since it is entirely **permissionless**.
-Just use the logo if you want to signal to others that you have joined the GUT-AI Initiative.
+Just use the logo of the GUT-AI Initiative (*not* of the Foundation) if you want to signal to others that you have joined the Initiative.
 That's it.
 You are good to go.
 Also, you do need to be a member of the GUT-AI Foundation, since the GUT-AI Foundation is merely a **pure subset** of the GUT-AI Initiative, as explained in Q7.
 You can be any individual or organization on the planet and still join the Initiative.
 There is no formal process to join.
 Zero formalities, zero bureaucracy.

 **10. Do I need a permission or some kind of membership to join the GUT-AI Network?**